Here are 5 things you need to know before you buy a Yamaha Clavinova CLP-635.

 Believe it or not this piano comes flat packed in a box and will require assembly.
 Don’t worry though, it’s really easy.
 In fact the main piano part is already built you simply need to screw the legs/base together and place the piano section on top.
 There are no complicated wires at all.
 Just plug in the mains cable and a single wire to connect the top and bottom.
 90% of people choose the self assembly method, however here at ePianos we do have a full delivery and installation service available.

 If you want to take a high quality recording of yourself playing your Yamaha CLP635 and transfer it to a computer for mixing into music software or posting online, then the addition of a USB audio record is great news.
 You can record onto the piano’s built in memory as MIDI, insert a USB stick and then transfer your MIDI recording to a .wav file.
 In simple terms; your recordings can be easily transferred off the piano onto a computer in a format that will play back on 99% of devices.

 5) The polished ebony finish is more expensive

 When you’re browsing through the Yamaha CLP Clavinova range don’t be fooled by the jump in price between the matte finishes (Black Walnut, Rosewood, White Ash, Dark Walnut etc) and the Polished Ebony shiny black finish.
 It’s usually around £200.
 The Polished Ebony finish is a seriously posh finish, as you’ll see particularly when looking close up at the edges of the piano.
 On the matte finished you can clearly see the veneer join, however on the PE finishes all the corners are perfectly smooth.
-(See our Yamaha CSP170 walkaround video which has a lot of PE finish close ups)

 If you need anymore help deciding then just contact the ePianos team by calling 01295 266788 or emailing email@example.com.